 - Kigali – Gatuna Boarder – Kabale to Bwindi.

 3. By Air from Entebbe International Airport

 Gorilla Tourists can fly from Entebbe Airport to Kisoro Airstrip on the outskirts of Kisoro town.
-Alternatively, one can fly from Entebbe to Kihihi Airstrip in Kanungu district.
-Kihihi is ideal for those doing gorilla trekking in the Buhoma.
+Alternatively, travellers may fly from Entebbe to Kihihi Airstrip in Kanungu district.
+Kihihi is ideal for those doing gorilla trekking in the park’s northern section of Buhoma.